rosealexander/react-mui-workshop/README.md

 `REACT_APP_OPENWEATHER_API_KEY={YOUR API KEY}`

 Create React App can use `.env` files out of the box to keep global secrets.
 You must always prefix your environment variable names with `REACT_APP` for them to be usable in your React application that was bootstrapped this way.

+Restart your local dev environment by exiting the command line and running `nmp start` again.

 ### [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)
 We will use the JavaScript fetch API to make a request to OpenWeather for some weather data.
 Open up **body.jsx** and